-On balance the SA report sets out that the DMP Policies will have a positive effect on the delivery of the policies set out in the Core Strategy following appraisal against the Sustainability Framework.
-Because the policies contained in the Core Strategy have already been appraised and because the policies in the Development Management DPD are delivering the objectives set out in the Core

-- Strategy the extent of appraisal is less significant for the Development Management policies. - 10.1.3 Two issues are raised.
+- 11.1.2 On balance the SA report sets out that the DMP Policies will have a positive effect on the delivery of the policies set out in the Core Strategy following appraisal against the Sustainability Framework.
+Because the policies contained in the Core Strategy have already been appraised and because the policies in the Development Management DPD are delivering the objectives set out in the Core Strategy the extent of appraisal is less significant for the Development Management policies. - 11.1.3 Two issues are raised at the submission stage.
 The changes to the exception aspect of the open space policy where development can be permitted on open space are not clear enough.
 Depending on the quality of the existing open space you could end up with low quality replacement open space which would not be the desired affect.
-The supporting text has been revised at submission to clarify policy application to try and encourage an improvement when proposals come forward. - 10.1.4 The changes to the approach to limited car parking have improved the clarity of the policy.
+The supporting text has been revised at submission to clarify policy application to try and encourage an improvement when proposals come forward. - 11.1.4 The changes to the approach to limited car parking have improved the clarity of the policy.
 However the changes to the residential parking standards will create an uncertain effect.
 Although the increase appears to be marginal its aim is to encourage more parking which has a negative sustainability impact on reducing congestion and greenhouse gas emissions compared to the policy in the preferred approach draft.
-Further evidence is expected to support the changes to the car parking standards for submission.
+Further evidence is expected to support the changes to the car parking standards for submission. - 11.1.5 The significant changes made at Further Proposed Changes stage were appraised and no amendments were recommended.

-11. Appendix
+Appendix